seahorn/seahorn/README.md

       block-large encoding producing flat Horn clauses (i.e., it generates a transition system with only one predicate).

-   - `--horn-sem-lvl={reg,ptr,mem}` where `reg` only models integer scalars, `ptr` models `reg` and pointer addresses, and `mem` models `ptr` and memory contents.
+   - `--track={reg,ptr,mem}` where `reg` only models integer scalars, `ptr` models `reg` and pointer addresses, and `mem` models `ptr` and memory contents.

-3. `sea smt file.smt2`: Seahorn tries to solve the VCs generated in 2.
+3. `sea smt file.c -o file.smt2`: Generates CHC in SMT-LIB2 format.
+Is

-4. `sea horn --solve file.bc`: performs steps 2 and 3 together.

-   This command can be augmented with option `--horn-ikos` to add the Ikos abstract intepreter as another back-end solver.

-5. `sea horn --solve --cex FILE file.bc`: as 4 but it outputs to `FILE` the counterexample if the answer is `sat`.

-6.  `sea horn-clp file.bc -o file.clp`: similar to 2 but it generates
+   an alias for `sea fe` followed by `sea horn`.
+The command `sea pf` is an alias for `sea smt --prove`.

-     the verification conditions in CLP format.
+4.  `sea clp file.c -o file.clp`: Generates CHC in CLP format.

+5. `sea lfe file.c -o file.ll` : runs the legacy front-end

 To see all the options, type `sea --help`.